wuyuntao/jquery-autosuggest/README.md

 * Fix: Travis builds weren't be possible.
 Instead of using hooks in `travis.yml` this will be now managed by a `Gemfile` and `bundler`.
 * Fix: Some dependencies were not fixed correctly (i.e. CoffeeScript wents automatically up to 1.5).
 Until this is tests, this isn't not be supported.
 * Fix: Exclude the Grunt task for `compass`.
+* Add: New option `useOriginalInputName` which ensures that the hidden field's name will be set to the `input` ones.

 ## 2012-09-11 Version 2.0.1